Home » Repurposed Furniture » Queen Anne Coffee Table | Three New Projects

 fitting queen anne coffee table base with hardwood flooring

 This picture isn’t the best, but I wanted you to see the pallet boards in the background.
 I cut and sanded them to use for this table, but they were different thicknesses.
 That’s why I went with the hardwood flooring.
 This was during the design stage to see how I wanted to secure the hardwood flooring.
 I tried to insert the tongue and groove, but it was a no-go with this flooring.
-It worked out best to rip the tongue and groove sides on the table saw.
+It worked best to rip the tongue-and-groove sides on the table saw.

 attach boards on underside